freeze-dolphin/ArcaneEquipments/README.md

 # ArcaneEquipments
-A spigot plugin which adds many weapons and tools.
+A spigot plug-in which adds many weapons and tools.